ducay-aristotle/Unity_Game_Exercise/README.md

 An attempt at recreating the mechanics and level 1-1 of Super Mario Bros.(SNES) at the basic level.

 ## Project Description(Detailed)
   This Project was made as a three man group with Aristotle Ducay as the lead for the group and gameplay engineering.
 The goal of the project aims to recreate world 1-1 of Super Mario Bros to gain fundametal knowledge of pipeline workflow, level design, software development and Asset manipulation from within the Unity Engine.
+The deadline for the project was 3-6 weeks starting from the day we get the project.

 ## Skills aquired/learned
 - Proper usage of Private and Public variables,